|The Labyrinth Schedule, Special Events and News|

 General Labyrinth Hours

-The Labyrinth can be booked for special events, workshops, counseling sessions, and special interest groups by calling 303-442-3770.
+The Labyrinth can be booked for group walks, special events, workshops, counseling sessions, and special interest groups.
+To reserve the labyrinth for your event, please call Evanne Browne, Facility Use Manager, at 303.442.3770, ext.
+139., or email her.
 Donations are always welcomed.

 Thank you for your support!